lyricnight/infinity-newbase/README.md

 ## `Modules`

-Modules allow certain classes to be used as features inside of the client.
+Modules allow certain classes to be used as features inside the client.

 Example module:
 ``` java